 Anxiety, agitation, or nervousness

 If you also struggle with an alcohol use disorder, you are at an increased risk of acute liver failure due to the acetaminophen component.
 If you take too much acetaminophen or combine Percocet with alcohol, you can experience long-term liver damage or failure.

-Percocet is one of the most abused prescription drugs.
-Prescription painkiller abuse is a widespread problem in the U.S. and worldwide.
+Percocet is one of the most misused prescription drugs.
+Prescription painkiller misuse is a widespread problem in the U.S. and worldwide.

-Due to the potential for abuse and addiction, the drug’s manufacturer, Endo Pharmaceuticals, states in the prescribing information for Percocet that it is typically reserved for those who are tolerant to other opioids or those who haven’t obtained pain relief from other sources
+Due to the potential for misuse and addiction, the drug’s manufacturer, Endo Pharmaceuticals, states in the prescribing information for Percocet that it is typically reserved for those who are tolerant to other opioids or those who haven’t obtained pain relief from other sources.

 Percocet contains oxycodone hydrochloride, which influences your brain’s perception of pain, and acetaminophen, which inhibits pain-related chemicals in your brain.

 Signs you are struggling with Percocet addiction include